When do Real Estate Taxes Become Delinquent?

-Real estate taxes become delinquent April 1st each year.
+Real estate taxes become delinquent on April 1st each year.

 Example: 2013 taxes became delinquent.
 April 1, 2014.
 At that time 3% is added to the gross amount.